AYGA2K/text-editor/README.md

 ./build/main
 ```

-Optional: pass a file path to open it.
+Pass a file path to open it directly.

 ```bash
 ./build/main path/to/file.txt